ashtin23/Project-1/README.md

 ![Image of the title page](https://i.imgur.com/gKAp98L.png)
 ### To begin the quiz, click on the start button!
 You should see a page like this:
 ![Image of the first slide](https://i.imgur.com/YRLtLdZ.png)
+### Choose the best answer and click on the corresponding button to navigate through the quiz and test your music knowledge!

 ## Developing/Contributing
 Feel free to modify my code to create your own version of the game!
 If you would like to contribute, please fork the repository and use a feature branch.
 Pull requests are welcomed!
 Main Repository: https://github.com/ashtin23/ashtin23.github.io
 ## Technology Used
--HTML
--CSS
--JavaScript
--Sublime
+1)HTML
+2)CSS
+3)JavaScript
+4)Sublime
--OS: macOS Mojave version 10.14.4
+5)OS: macOS Mojave version 10.14.4